Ming Style Furniture

 Ming-style Chinese antique furniture is appreciated for the way the Ming furniture craftsman was able to join the furniture together.

-Some of these ways the Ming joined the wood together to make their furniture pieces include:
+Some of the ways the Ming joined the wood together to make their furniture pieces include:

-• Mortise and Tenon Joints – The mortise and tenon joints are still considered one of the strongest wood joints.
-The Ming furniture makers understood the mortise and tenon joints; they used them a lot in their furniture construction.
+• Mortise and Tenon Joints – Mortise and tenon joints are still among the strongest wood joints.
+The Ming furniture makers understood mortise and tenon joints; they used them a lot in the construction of their furniture.

-• Dovetail Joints – The Ming furniture makers also use many dovetail joints; a dovetail joint is a solid joint that uses interlocking parts.
+• Dovetail Joints – The Ming furniture makers also use many dovetail joints; a dovetail joint is a solid joint with interlocking parts.
 The dovetail joint is used today in fine furniture production.

 Bright Ming Chair